joannaong/gangnam-style/README.md

 * Accessing webcam could be done using HTML and JS!
 * Drawing to canvas is pretty sweet - just because its just another HTML element and you can apply cool CSS tricks with it such as opacity, filters, animations, etc.
 * CSS animations is easy to understand

-* The getImageData() method returns an ImageData object that copies the pixel data for the specified rectangle on a canvas.
-* The drawImage() method draws an image, canvas, or video onto the canvas.
-* The createImageData() method creates a new, blank ImageData object.
-The new object's pixel values are transparent black by default.
-* The putImageData() method puts the image data (from a specified ImageData object) back onto the canvas.